gabyiawad/SosApp/PrivacyPolicy.md

 ## 1. Introduction

-This Privacy Policy describes how SOS App ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application (the "App").
+This Privacy Policy describes how SOS Alert ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application (the "App").
 Our App allows trusted users to send priority notifications that can bypass silent mode and Do Not Disturb settings.

 ## 2. Information We Collect